 I haven’t found a tenant yet who wants to pay for repairs, but when you don’t put your foot down that tenant will walk all over you.
 Yes, there will be wailing and gnashing of teeth.
 There will be cries of how unfair…and why it wasn’t really their fault.

 And, you may not get paid for those repairs.
-But sometimes you have to chose between making repairs, or moving the tenant out.
+But sometimes you have to choose between making repairs, or moving the tenant out.
 Because one this is for sure: If the housing inspection doesn’t pass because repairs are done, the payments from housing to the owner will stop.

 For example, I had a section 8 tenant who flushed a bunch of turkey bones down the toilet during Thanksgiving.

 That’s right, BONES down the drain.
 It caused all sorts of problems beyond just the fact that the tenant couldn’t use her toilet.
 Five adjacent units couldn’t use theirs, either.
-And, the flooding in ALL the unit was a definite drawback.
+And, the flooding in ALL the units was a definite drawback.

 Guess what?
-That tenant got charged for all the plumber’s work and all the clean up.
+That tenant got charged for all the plumber’s work and all the clean-up.
 It was more than $500, but they sure enough paid for it.
 As a landlord, you can’t ask for much more.

 If you are wondering if Section 8 is right for you, here are few items to consider.